Use the Conformity Knowledge Base AI to help improve your Cloud Posture

 10 The command output should return the full URL of the new GKE Autopilot cluster:

-11 (Optional) Once the new GKE cluster is operating successfully, you can remove the source cluster in order to stop adding charges to your GCP bill.
-Run container clusters delete command (Windows/macOS/Linux) using the name of the resource that you want to remove as the identifier parameter, to remove the specified GKE cluster:
+11 (Optional) Once the new GKE cluster is operating successfully, you can run container clusters delete command (Windows/macOS/Linux) to remove the source cluster in order to stop adding charges to your Google Cloud bill:

 --region=us-central1

-12 Type Y to confirm the cluster removal:
+12 Type Y (Yes) to confirm the removal:

 The following clusters will be deleted.